charlietag/rails52_active_storage/README.md

 Try active_storage

-This is so cool that uploaded file will no longer been saved under path '/public/xxx'
+This is so cool that uploaded file will no longer been saved under path '/public/xxx'.
+Instead, it's under ROOT/storage/
+We'd better modify the config(config/storage.yml), to move ROOT/storage to ROOT/storage_prod for PROD mode.
+Then, we can prevent us from uploading all files into ROOT/storage/xxx in both PROD and DEV mode.

 Things you may want to cover: